A universal framework for entanglement detection under group symmetry: Preliminaries

 \subsection{Invariance and covariance}

 In this section, we introduce two important objects to discuss conservation of symmetry, namely {\it invariant operators} and {\it covariant linear maps}.
 Let us suppose that $G$ is a compact group throughout this paper.
-A continuous function $\pi:G\rightarrow \mathcal{U}(H_{\pi})$ is called a (finite-dimensional) {\it unitary representation} of $G$ if it is a group homomorphism, i.e.,
+A continuous function $\pi:G\rightarrow \mathcal{U}(H_{\pi})$ is called a (finite-dimensional) {\it unitary representation} of $G$ if it is a group homomorphism, i.e., $\pi(xy)=\pi(x)\pi(y)$ for all $x,y\in G$.
+In this case, an operator $X\in B(H_{\pi})$ is called \textit{$\pi$-invariant} if